-- (3) Training Services: Describe how training services outlined in WIOA section 134 are provided, including: - (a) A description of the process and criteria for issuing ITAs, including a description of any ITA limitations established by the LWDB and a description of any exceptions to the use of ITAs.

-Selection of training providers and courses of training, as well as the removal of training providers from the Eligible Training Provider List, is done through a review process established by the CSBD governing boards and include staff and board committees.
-In addition, CSBD staff holds provider meetings to hear from training providers and to disseminate information to continuously improve the system.

-However, CareerSource Broward has the following ITA limitations:

-- In general, CSBD has a variety of one-year and two-year training options, including the ability for participants to finish a BA/BS if they need less than two years of training to be awarded the degree. - CSBD has historically spent more than the required 50% of allocation training. - Participants may only attend courses of training and schools on the approved ITA list.
-Because of our favorable geographic location, we also have many public and private training providers on our ITA list, giving participants a wide variety of choices to fit their schedules and literacy capabilities. - Schools are required to provide the grade level of the materials used in their various courses of training and our Success Coaches are trained to guide participants to training options within one year above or below their literacy levels, based on standardized tests, such as CASAS. - As long as individuals meet the school's requirements, and they have the ability to attend in accordance with the school's schedule and are suitable (i.e., they can be successful in school), we encourage participants to enroll if that is their choice.

-- Individuals with skills in a demand occupation are only approved for training if they need a credential to be competitive in the labor market, or the skills needed in their occupation has changed and they need additional or different skills, or they are a dislocated worker unlikely to return to their previous occupation. - It should be noted that for students attending private institutions CSBD pays the tuition monthly as long as the school attendance documents show that the participant is attending and passing.
-For students at public institutions, CSBD pays tuition by semester and students need to show passing grades to get the ITA for the next semester.

-We have followed these policies for many years and they have proven to be very effective, allowing us to know quickly if a customer needs additional assistance to be successful.

-- (b) If contracts for training services are used, how the use of such contracts are coordinated with the use of ITAs. - CSBD does not provide training services.
-Participants are referred to training delivered by eligible training providers through an individual training account or to work-based training provided by employers. - (c) How the LWDB will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided (WIOA §108(b)(19) and 20 CFR 679.560(18)). - All Success Coaches are trained to advise customers on customer choice and all choices available to them.
+- (3) Training Services: Describe how training services outlined in WIOA section 134 are provided, including: - (a) A description of the process and criteria for issuing ITAs, including a description of any ITA limitations established by the LWDB and a description of any exceptions to the use of ITAs. - Selection of training providers and courses of training, as well as the removal of training providers from the Eligible Training Provider List, is done through a review process established by the CSBD governing boards and include staff and board committees.
+In addition, CSBD staff holds provider meetings to hear from training providers and to disseminate information to continuously improve the system. - (b) If contracts for training services are used, how the use of such contracts are coordinated with the use of ITAs. - CSBD does not provide training services.
+Participants are referred to training delivered by eligible training providers through an individual training account or to work-based training provided by employers. - (c) How the LWDB will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided (WIOA §108(b)(19) and 20 CFR 679.560(18)).

+All Success Coaches are trained to advise customers on customer choice and all choices available to them.
 All customers receive a basic service, as part of WIOA's work first policy, before being determined in need of individualized services.
 Participants must complete the assessment process including testing, economic analysis, and the individual career plan process prior to enrollment into training.
 Testing for entry into post-secondary training may include CASAS.
 A minimum 8th-grade level in reading and mathematics is used as an indicator of readiness for college entry or other school training requirements.
 Final acceptance into training is subject to the prerequisites of the training or educational institution.
 The customer and Success Coach identify the career training field and the educational institution most appropriate.
-CSBD provides performance information on placement rates of training providers and earnings related to the desired training to assist job seekers with an informed choice among courses and training providers. - (d) How the LWDB ensures training provided is linked to in-demand industry sectors or occupations in the local area, or in another area to which a participant is willing to relocate (WIOA §134(c)(3)(G)(iii)).
-Include strategic or other policies that align training initiatives and Individual Training Accounts (ITAs) to sector strategies and demand occupations (WIOA §134(d)(1)(A)(ix)(II)(aa)). - CSBD uses tools, such as Lightcast and Employ Florida, to analyze the labor market information in our region.
+CSBD provides performance information on placement rates of training providers and earnings related to the desired training to assist job seekers with an informed choice among courses and training providers.

+(d) How the LWDB ensures training provided is linked to in-demand industry sectors or occupations in the local area, or in another area to which a participant is willing to relocate (WIOA §134(c)(3)(G)(iii)).
+Include strategic or other policies that align training initiatives and Individual Training Accounts (ITAs) to sector strategies and demand occupations (WIOA §134(d)(1)(A)(ix)(II)(aa)).

+CSBD uses tools, such as Lightcast and Employ Florida, to analyze the labor market information in our region.
 CSBD holds a publicly noticed meeting to get input from business and industry, trade associations, education, economic development and others on the local area's Targeted Occupations List (TOL) and information on emerging occupations.
 In-demand training is linked to the (TOL) based on job openings and a set floor wage rate in our workforce area.
 Training is limited to two years in duration and the attainment of industry-recognized certificates or degree.
 The TOL is reviewed at least once quarterly and the statewide Eligible Training Providers list is available for customers to review should they be interested in relocating.
 Training is only provided for in-demand occupations, except for On-the-Job Training and customized training where "demand" is determined by the employer.